No one likes to think about death, but it's a reality we all have to face. When you die, what happens to your bank account?

 - Make a Power of Attorney (POA).
 It is a document that gives someone you trust a legal authority to take decisions on your behalf

-- Create a will and store it in a safe location
+- Create a will for things like your life insurance payout and store it in a safe location

 - Open a trust account.
 Since there are more than one type of trust, speak to a financial expert to learn which type will best suit your needs